svgdotjs/svg.js/README.md

   }
 })
 ```

+### Refactor your code
+Once your implementation is ready, revisit and rework it.
+We like to keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).

 ### Test.
 Your.
 Code.
 It's not that hard to write at least one example per implementation, although we prefer more.
 Your code might seem to work by quickly testing it in your brwoser but more than often you can't forsee everything.